 11.29.10 Billing and Payment

-The CAISO shall prepare and send to each Scheduling Coordinator, CRR Holder, Black Start Generator or Participating TO an Invoice or Payment Advice on Wednesday of each week.
+The CAISO shall prepare and issue to each Scheduling Coordinator, CRR Holder, Black Start Generator or Participating TO an Invoice or Payment Advice on Wednesday of each week, which will be deemed to have been issued on Wednesday if it is issued by 5:00 a.m. the next calendar day.
 If Wednesday falls on a CAISO holiday, the CAISO will issue the Invoice or Payment Advice on the next Business Day.
 Each Invoice or Payment Advice shall show the amount that is payable by or to each Scheduling Coordinator, CRR Holder, Black Start Generator or Participating TO, which amount shall equal the positive or negative total of all net charges reflected on the relevant Settlement Statements, the Payment Date, being the date on which such amounts is to be paid or received, and details of the CAISO Clearing Account to which any amounts owed by or to Scheduling Coordinators, CRR Holder, Black Start Generator or Participating TO is to be paid.
-Revenues owed from a Scheduling Coordinator, CRR Holder, Black Start Generator or Participating TO are expressed as a positive amount on an Invoice.
-Revenues owed to a Scheduling Coordinator, CRR Holder, Black Start Generator or Participating TO are expressed as a negative amount on a Payment Advice.
-Payments or charges for the items referred to in an Invoice or Payment Advice (except for the charges payable under long-term contracts) for each Trading Day shall be made four (4) Business Days after the date on which the weekly Invoice or Payment Advice is issued.
+Revenues owed from a Scheduling Coordinator, CRR Holder, Black Start Generator or Participating TO that is a CAISO Debtor are expressed as a positive amount on an Invoice.
+Revenues owed to a Scheduling Coordinator, CRR Holder, Black Start Generator or Participating TO that is a CAISO Creditor are expressed as a negative amount on a Payment Advice.
+Payments or charges for the items referred to in an Invoice shall be made four (4) Business Days after the date on which the weekly Invoice or Payment Advice is issued.
 If the fourth (4) Business Day after an Invoice or Payment Advice is issued falls on a CAISO holiday, then the Payment Date for the Invoice or Payment Advice shall be the next Business Day.

 11.29.10.1 Billing Periods

-Each Invoice or Payment Advice will include (i) the initial Settlement Statements T+3B for the Trading Days of Monday through Sunday in the previous week, (ii) Recalculation Settlement Statements T+12B as the Initial Settlement Statements T+3B, and (iii) other billing periods as provided in the CAISO Payments Calendar.
-The other billing periods correspond to the dates on which the Recalculation Settlement Statements are published.
-Any Invoice or Payment Advice for a billing period corresponding to a Recalculation Settlement Statement will be reflected on the next scheduled Invoice or Payment Advice.
-Each billing period will be represented separately on the Invoice or Payment Advice but the net Invoice or Payment Advice for a Scheduling Coordinator, CRR Holder, Black Start Generator or Participating TO will reflect the entity’s net financial obligations in all billing periods.
+Each Invoice or Payment Advice will include Settlement Statements as provided in the CAISO Payments Calendar.
+Each billing period will be shown and totaled separately on the Invoice or Payment Advice but the net Invoice or Payment Advice will reflect the entity’s net financial obligations in all billing periods included on the Invoice or Payment Advice.

 11.29.10.2 Interest